annettedorothea/de.acegen/README.md

 ### Write Action

 A write action is always followed by a command and one or more events.
-As the command contains the business logic to perform the desired side effect the action just serves to prepare it by initializing the *squishy* data. **Squishy data**?!?
-What's that?!?
+As the command contains the business logic to perform the desired side effect the action just serves to prepare it by initializing the *squishy* data. **Squishy data** - what's that?!?

 #### Squishy Data

 I admit squishy data is a rather weird category of data but just try to follow along.
 Squishy is everything that makes programming complex and unpredictable.
 Consider a function that always returns the same result no matter when or why or under whatever circumstance it is executed.
 It is like 2+2=4.
 Simple and predictable.

 On the other hand if a functions returns 2 on Monday and 3 on Tuesday and 5 if an admin executes it for the same input there is squishy data involved.
-This is complex and unpredictable.
+It is complex and unpredictable.
 So you know what I mean?
-And because life is complex and we can't get rid of complex stuff in our software we need so do something in order to tame this beast.
+And because life is complex and we can't get rid of complex stuff in our software we need to do something in order to tame this beast.

-#### What data is *squishy*?
+#### Examples for *squishy* data

-* Time.
-Time is always squishy and makes programming (and even life) hard.
-* Tokens are squishy.
+* Time
-* Any random value.
+* Tokens and random values

-#### Why do we initialize *squishy* data before we execute the business logic?

-There are two benefits if you start to put data in either the category *squishy* or not.
+#### Why should I distinguish *sqishy' data from 'normal' data?

+There are basically two benefits:

 1. It creates awareness of the complexity to be expected in the software.
-2. We do that in order to simplify our tests:
+2. If you initialize the *squishy* data separately it will simplify your tests:
    * Writing unit testing will be easier because one specific input has to result in only one outcome.
-   * Integration and E2E tests are challenging and fragile because ot the *squishy* data.
+   * Integration and E2E tests are challenging and fragile mainly because of *squishy* data.
 But you can master it by finding a way to bypass the *squishy* data to the action and initialize it with specific test data so you can predict the outcome of the test.

 ## Command

 The command contains the core of your application: the business logic.
 It is only limited by the fact that it must not cause any side effect but is only allowed to read the current state of your application.
-So what the command basically does is collect data, validate it and prepare the desired side effects.
+So what the command basically does is

+* collect data,
+* validate it and
+* prepare the desired side effects.

 A command has one or more outcomes that result in events that will be fired.